Book Award Winners

 2006 – Road, River, and Ol’ Boy Politics: A Texas County’s Path from Farm to Supersuburb, by Linda Scarbrough (Texas State Historical Assocaition, 2005)

 First presented in 2005 – History after Apartheid: Visual Culture and Public Memory in a Democratic South Africa, by Annie E. Coombes, (University of London, 2003)

 The National Council on Public History invites nominations for its annual award for the best published book in public history.
 The Council seeks works about or growing out of public history theory, study, or practice, or that have compelling implications for the same.
 Books “growing out of” public history include, but are not limited to, exhibition catalogs, policy studies, and monographs that have a clear public dimension.
 Whether about or growing out of public history, successful contenders will clearly display the public aspects of their conception, development, and execution, and how they illuminate issues and concerns significant to audiences beyond the academy.

-The NCPH Book Award consists of a $1,000 cash prize and a certificate, both presented at the NCPH Annual Meeting (2014 awards will be presented in Monterey, CA, March 19-22, 2014.)
-The award winner receives complimentary registration for the awards breakfast.
+The NCPH Book Award consists of a $1,000 cash prize and a certificate, both presented at the NCPH Annual Meeting (2015 awards will be presented in Nashville, Tennessee) The award winner receives complimentary registration for the awards breakfast.

 Award Criteria.
 Criteria for selection include: